WeiShaoD/neuroimage-menu/docs/source/index.rst

 ..
-Wei's Cookbook documentation master file, created by sphinx-quickstart on Tue Feb  2 11:54:14 2021.
+Wei's menu documentation master file, created by sphinx-quickstart on Tue Feb  2 11:54:14 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.